speakeztech/mlir-tutorial/docs/tutorials/README.md

 **Important context on other strongly-typed languages:** Haskell, Rust, and Swift all use LLVM and could fall into the "correct by construction" category with similar benefits.
 However, **these languages target LLVM directly, not MLIR**.
 While experimental bindings exist (mlir-hs for Haskell), **F# via the Fidelity Framework may be the first general-purpose language making general-purpose use of MLIR for compilation**.
 This pioneering position means the Firefly compiler may be the first to demonstrate how MLIR's multi-level IR capabilities can significantly enhance compilation pathways for strongly-typed functional languages.

-Given these tutorials' tensor-processing focus and Python-centric bias, the challenges addressed here are a subset of the full gamut of F#'s needs. **As the Fidelity Framework matures, these tutorials may shift significantly**—new concerns specific to F#/MLIR/LLVM pathways may require deeper scrutiny, while issues emphasized here may prove less pertinent.
+Given these tutorials' tensor-processing focus and Python-centric bias, the challenges addressed here are a subset of the full gamut of F#'s needs. **As the Fidelity Framework matures, these tutorials may shift significantly**, new concerns specific to F#/MLIR/LLVM pathways may require deeper scrutiny, while issues emphasized here may prove less pertinent.
 Consider this tutorial series a living document that will evolve as real-world experience reveals the true friction points.

 **For technical details about how the Fidelity Framework achieves this efficiency, see the [Technical Addendum](#technical-addendum-fidelity-frameworks-compilation-pathway) below.**